dogbeide/lighthouse-web-notes/w1/d1/first_project_plan.md

-Hi, I'm David Ogbeide.
+Hi, I'm Webbard De Velle-Pierre.
 I'm a front end developer meaning I build the part of the website you actually get to see!
 ## Skills:
 * HTML5
 * CSS3